 ‘Get Carter’ remake, ‘The Third Man’ ‘homage’ and the return of T.E.
 Lawrence

 As an aside: Get Carter suffered an American remake in 2000; directed by Stephen Kay, the critical bomb starred Sylvester Stallone.

 The Third Man hasn’t been officially remade – despite threats in 2009 that Leonardo DiCaprio and Tobey Maguire would star in a reboot of Carol Reed’s film.
 However, there was a The Third Man “homage” found in Martin Scorsese’s 2006 Best Picture Oscar winner The Departed: the cemetery scene, when Vera Farmiga is seen walking past Matt Damon.

 To date, there hasn’t been an official Lawrence of Arabia remake, but T.E.
 Lawrence will shortly be back on the big screen in the form of Robert Pattinson, one of the stars of Werner Herzog’s Queen of Desert, also featuring Nicole Kidman as Gertrude Bell and James Franco as Henry Cadogan.

 Note: Following suggestions from readers, I’ve added a few extra titles to the above lists of best British movies of all time.

 Image of Michael Caine in one of the “Best British Movies Ever,” Get Carter: Metro-Goldwyn-Mayer.

-Trailers of Best British Movies Lawrence of Arabia, Get Carter, and The Third Man: Columbia, MGM, and Selznick Pictures, respectively.
+Trailers of Best British Movies Lawrence of Arabia and The Third Man: Columbia and Selznick Pictures, respectively.